ApfelTeeSaft/HTML-Scratch/README.md

 0.2
 Added a Background Image and Changed the Text Font color from Black to White Changed the GitHub Logo at the Bottom of the Site

+*from now on no updates will arrive not planned because i need to focuse on my gameserver*